 - three research fields.

-An organisation (e.g. university or research institute) may include several sites of research.
+An organisation (e.g. university or research institute) may include several sites of research (subprojects).
 For example, a university may have several campuses or other units that apply different coefficients for overheads.
-Site of research refers to an organisation where researchers and other staff of a subproject are employed.

-Each consortium must have a PI, a deputy PI, an interaction coordinator and work package leaders.
+Each consortium must have a PI, an interaction coordinator and work package leaders.
 In the full application, each subproject must have a named subproject PI, who is responsible for the subproject's funding at the site of research.

 Figure 1 shows an example of a possible structure for an SRC consortium.